A semi-canonical reduction for periods of Kontsevich-Zagier: Conclusions

 \subsection{Approximation of periods}

-Theorem~\ref{thm:semialg_form_thm} suggests to derive rational or algebraic approximation of a period by computing the volume of a geometric approximation of the compact semi-algebraic set obtained by the reduction algorithm.
-The reason why such an approximation can be of interest is that approximations of bounded semi-algebraic sets satisfy particular constraints coming from the semi-algebraic class.
+Theorem~\ref{thm:semialg_form_thm} suggests that one could derive a rational or algebraic approximation of a period by computing the volume of a geometric approximation of the compact semi-algebraic set obtained by the reduction algorithm, improving Yoshinaga's work.